Aims & Scope

 An AAA editor may contact an author (authors) for verification of data if the editor, a member of the review team, or an outsider raises questions about the data used in a research project.
 All members of the author team will be notified of the request.

-At the time of submission, authors using experimental or survey research involving human participants must indicate whether they obtained Institutional Research Board (or equivalent) approval for the study, if required, and would be willing to provide such documentation upon request.
+At the time of submission, authors using experimental or survey research that involved human participants must indicate whether they obtained Institutional Research Board (or equivalent) approval for the study, if required, and provide such documentation.
 Please refer to the section on Human Subjects Research for more information.

 This data policy and all other publication policies will be prominently displayed on all AAA journal websites and notices of changes emailed to all members.